HL's approach to tax

-This document sets out Hargreaves Lansdown’s approach to tax, in compliance with the duty under Finance Act 2016 Schedule 19 paragraph 16(2) to prepare and publish a group tax strategy on behalf of the Hargreaves Lansdown plc group (“HL”) for its financial year ending 30 June 2019.
+This page sets out Hargreaves Lansdown’s approach to tax, in compliance with the duty under Finance Act 2016 Schedule 19 paragraph 16(2) to prepare and publish a group tax strategy on behalf of the Hargreaves Lansdown plc group (“HL”) for its financial year ending 30 June 2020.

 HL’s tax risk management and governance arrangements

 HL’s tax function is part of the Finance team led by the Chief Financial Officer, who is also the Senior Accounting Officer (“SAO”) for the UK’s SAO regime.
 Tax is managed according to the following principles:

 - People - establishing effective teams of people who have the right mix of skills and experience (internal and external)

 - Leadership - ensuring tax is aligned with corporate objectives and has an appropriate profile in the organisation